-Our twelve-week Furniture Intensive is designed to meet the needs of aspiring professional furniture makers and amateurs on sabbatical from other professions, including design professionals who want to turn their ideas into reality.
-The curriculum provides a foundation in essential furniture making skills upon which graduates can confidently build.
-With two instructors available for only twelve students, participants tailor their projects to fit their interests and level of experience.
+Our twelve-week Furniture Intensive is designed to meet the needs of aspiring professional furniture makers and amateurs on sabbatical from other professions.
+These include design professionals who want the deep understanding of materials and construction they need to turn their ideas into reality.
+With two instructors and an assistant available for only twelve students, each participant is able to individualize the course of study to fit his or her interests and level of experience.

 To see a listing of alumni, including professions and websites, click here.

 Design – Improving your ability to sketch, render objects, and think in three dimensions.
 Drafting; design development through models, mock-ups, and prototypes; critiques and discussions of aesthetics.

 Lumber selection – Wood characteristics, buying lumber, selecting wood appropriate to your design.

 Joinery – Choosing and making the right joint for every situation using both traditional and contemporary methods.

 Traditional hand skills – The foundation of fine furniture making: sharpening; use and tuning of chisels, hand planes, saws, and scrapers; hand-cut joinery.

 Machine techniques – Use of power tools and routers for stock preparation, joinery, and shaping of components.

 Advanced techniques – Laminate bending, steam bending, coopering, working with shop-sawn and commercial veneer, jig making, and more.

 Surface preparation and finishing – Preparing wood with cutting tools, scrapers, and abrasives; choosing the right finish for the effect you want; application of finishes.